rust-lang/book/src/ch07-01-mod-and-the-filesystem.md

   |         ^
 ```

 These warnings tell us that we have functions that are never used.
-Don't worry
+Don’t worry
-about those warnings for now; we'll address them later in the chapter.
+about those warnings for now; we’ll address them later in the chapter.
 The good
-news is that they're just warnings; our project was built successfully!
+news is that they’re just warnings; our project was built successfully!

-Let's extract the `network` module into its own file next, using the same
+Let’s extract the `network` module into its own file next, using the same
 pattern.
 In `src/lib.rs`, delete the body of the `network` module and add a
 semicolon to the declaration, like so: